 There’s another angle — US being Germany’s bestie.

-So now that the US has finally managed to make itself Germany’s reliable energy party, instead of ‘unreliable’ Russia, US wants to protect its market and shaft Germany.
+So now that the US has finally managed to make itself Germany’s reliable energy party, instead of ‘unreliable’ Russia,

 Another opportunity for US imbecile vassals in Europe.